 Table \ref{tableemprical} shows the average probability of taking up microfinance observed in each village (column Sample Avg.) and the prediction of village-level take-up probability obtained from our MCMC-MLE estimates (column Welfare under Original).
 We refer to the former as the \textit{Sample Average} and the latter as the \textit{Welfare under Original Allocation}.
 We provide standard errors for the Sample Average, which we calculate using network HAC estimation (\citet{leung2019inference}; and \citet{kojevnikov2021limit}).
 We compute Welfare under Original Allocation by substituting the estimated parameters and the original treatment allocation (used by BSS) into our model.
 To further evaluate the performance of our proposed method, we randomly draw 100 treatment allocations that satisfy the capacity constraint in each village, and calculate the probability of purchasing microfinance for each allocation.
 We refer to the average probability over these draws as the \textit{Welfare under Random Allocation}.
+In addition, we compute welfare based on treatment assignments determined by Bonacich centrality for each network, which we denote as the \textit{Welfare under Centrality}.
 We then implement our proposed method with the estimated parameters to find the optimal treatment allocation rule.
 We refer to the share of households adopting microfinance according to the optimal treatment allocation and our model as the \textit{Welfare under Greedy Allocation}.
 Table \ref{tableemprical} records these statistics for the $43$ villages in the dataset, with the final column comparing the Welfare under our Greedy Allocation with the Welfare under Original Allocation.
 It also contains bootstrap standard errors for welfare based on 100 bootstrap samples for each village.
 The bootstrap samples are obtained by drawing outcomes from the MCMC stationary distribution simulated under the structural parameters estimated with the original sample.
 To obtain the standard errors for the Welfare under Greedy Allocation, for each bootstrap sample, we estimate the structural parameters and simulate welfare under a greedy optimal allocation.\footnote{If an optimal welfare is differentiable in the structural parameters and the greedy optimal allocation under the true structural parameter value is unique, we expect the bootstrap delta method applies to yield asymptotically valid standard errors.}